just-jeb/angular-builders/README.md

 Options:
  - All the `@angular-devkit/build-angular:browser` options
  - `webpackConfigPath`: path to the extra webpack configuration, defaults to `webpack.config.js`
+ - `mergeStrategy`: webpack config merge strategy, strategies can be `append | prepend | replace`.
+Defaults to append

 `angular.json` Example:
 ```